zmprunella/bravo-test-one/bravo-test-one.md

 - Create a repo
-- Clone repo - there is a repo on github and you need it locally -local/locally - on your computer
+- Clone repo - there is a repo on github and you need it locally
+  - local/locally - on your computer
-  -remote - cloud, github , on the internet
+  - remote - cloud, github , on the internet
 - Make a file - touch a new file
   - make sure you are inside the repo
   - Naming conventions - lowercase, no spaces